>

 They’ll give you a baby and swear it’s your own.

 The Ian Campbell Folk Group sang Rockin’ the Cradle in 1963 on their Transatlantic album This Is the Ian Campbell Folk Group.
-They noted:
+This track was also included in 2004 on the Transatlantic Folk Box Set.
+They noted on their album:

 One of Bert Lloyd’s songs from New South Wales.
 We heard him sing it at a concert in London, and liked it very much.
 He very kindly sent us the words and music.
 It is a variant of the popular student song, Baby, Lie Easy.